kripesh101/injected/README.md

 Press `E` while in input mode to switch to Enemy Spawns editing.
 A preview (similar to Decorations) is shown when in this mode.
 Press `Left-click` to place an enemy spawn, and press `Right-click` to remove an enemy spawn.

+The enemy bounding box is always `16 x 16`, which is also the size of the special texture (see above).
+Use the red boundaries of the texture to help perfectly align your enemy spawn, if desired.

 Hold `Ctrl` and scroll the mouse-wheel to rotate the enemy 90°.

 **Important:**